Gloriavale Christian Community: Sexual and physical abuse

 On 4 August 2021, a former Gloriavale man pleaded guilty in the Greymouth District Court to eight charges of indecently assaulting girls, two charges of indecently assaulting a boy, and one count of sexual violation.

 On 11 August 2021, the New Zealand Police, Oranga Tamariki and the Teaching Council confirmed that they were investigating allegations of physical and sexual abuse of students at Gloriavale's school, which has 204 students ranging from Year 1 to Year 11.
 Several staff had also been stood down for unspecified reasons.
 Police claimed that at least 60 people in Gloriavale had been involved in "harmful sexual behaviour".

 On 26 May 2022, the New Zealand Teachers' Disciplinary Tribunal suspended the teaching license of former Gloriavale Christian School principal Faithful Pilgrim for three years.
 Pilgrim had endorsed the teaching license of a teacher named Just Standfast, who had sexually abused a child on two occasions in 2012 and 2016.
 The Tribunal had investigated Pilgrim after receiving a complaint from the Gloriavale Leaders' Trust that he had endangered children by covering up the teacher's offending.
 Standfast had pleaded guilty to a charge of sexual contact with a child in 2019.

 In mid September 2022, Gloriavale Christian School principal Rachel Stedfast claimed that a small group of people had made a coordinated campaign to close down the school by filing complaints against most of its teachers.
 As a result of the complaints, the affected teachers had been suspended from their teaching duties while the complaints were being investigated.
 Stedfast stated that none of the suspended teachers had been accused of physical sexual abuse.

 In early November 2022, Gloriavale member and dairy worker Tim Disciple had his prison sentence for indecent assault reduced.
 Disciple had been sentenced in June 2022 to two years and five months in jail after being convicted of seven charges of indecent assault against five victims including minors between 2000 and 2006.
 Disciple successfully appealed against his sentence to the High Court where Judge Jonathan Eaton reduced his sentence to 21 months.
 In addition, Disciple's name suppression was lifted, allowing the media to cover his case.

-On 7 March 2023, the Timaru Herald reported that a former Gloriavale farm manager John Ready had pleaded guilty at the Timaru District Council to assaulting two 11-year old boys with a metal fence standard for disobeying him while performing farming chores at Gloriavale.
+On 7 March 2023, the Timaru Herald reported that a former Gloriavale farm manager John Ready had pleaded guilty at the Timaru District Court to assaulting two 11-year old boys with a metal fence standard for disobeying him while performing farming chores at Gloriavale.
 Judge Jim Large remanded Ready on bail for sentencing on 13 June 2023 and also ordered that restorative justice options be explored with one of his former victims, who had since left Gloriavale.